CyclotronResearchCentre/PRoNTo_MEEGatlas/README.md

 %                'average' (average over all dimensions to get a single
 %                           number)
   ````
   but not all possibilities are available.
 Scalp projection (or interpolation) is convenient for scalp-by-time analysis, i.e. without frequency component, or scalp-by-frequency analysis, i.e. after averaging over time.
-There is no option though if one is interested in channel-by-time-by-frequency analysis.
+There is no option though if one is interested in a channel-by-time-by-frequency analysis, i.e. without scalp interpolation and no averaging over time or frequency.

 2. If M/EEG data are written out as 3D images with dimensions `channels x time x frequency` then one should be able to specify an "atlas" that would be parcellating these 3D volumes into meaningful sets of channels, e.g. depending on their broad location over the scalp, time windows, e.g. early, medium, and late response, and/or or frequency bands, e.g. alpha, beta, and sigma bands.